8 Incredible Adventures Between Death Valley to Yosemite

 No trip to the Bishop region of California is complete without at least a glimpse of the tallest summit in the contiguous United States.
 Standing tall at 14,505 feet above sea level with 10,075 feet of prominence from the valley below, the trailhead for this majestic peak is an hour and 20 minutes south of Bishop, near the town of Lone Pine.
 It’s about a 20-mile round-trip hike to the top, with more than 6,000 feet of elevation gain along the way.
 This challenging trip is definitely worth it for the bragging rights of topping out the highest peak in the Lower 48 (and the views of the surrounding landscape are just as impressive as you’d imagine).

-The best viewpoint for seeing Mount Whitney without having to hike is through the Mobius Arch in the Alabama Hills, just west of Lone Pine.
+The best place to view Mount Whitney without hiking is through the Mobius Arch in the Alabama Hills, just west of Lone Pine.
+While you’re there, don’t miss a drive along Movie Road—famous for its cinematic scenery and stunning views.

 Note: A permit is required to hike Mt.
 Whitney.
 To get one, you’ll need to apply through a lottery system, which accepts applications from February 1 through March 15.